arshiaKalkho/algorithms-visualization/README.md

 # algorithms-visualization
-simple html page with search and sort algorithms built-in
+html page with search and sort algorithms built-in uses array creation tool and shows runtime and timing of the algorithms including quick and selection sorts binary and linear search more to be added.